Southeast Alliances

 Dr. Carolyn Martsberger is an Associate Professor and Chair of Physics at Wofford College.
 She earned a bachelor’s degree in physics from the College of the Holy Cross, a PhD in Physics from Duke University, a Certificate in Translational Medicine from University of North Carolina Chapel Hill, a Certificate in Nonlinear & Complex Systems and a Certificate in Safety & Machine Operation from Duke University.
 Her research focuses on experimental, computational, and theoretical calculations to investigate how electrical and chemical changes in cardiac tissue promote more complex irregular rhythms in the heart.
 She is also interested in clinical research to better determine a patient’s susceptibility to disease.
 She was a former Clare Booth Luce Scholar, a recipient of the Sujack award for Excellence in Teaching and the Nugent Gold Medal for Excellence in Physics.
 Her work is continually fueled by her joy in working alongside her students.

-A photo of Dr. Dimitra Michalaka
+Dr. Dimitra Michalaka headshot

 Dr. Dimitra Michalaka